mjj6411770/nie_toolbox_shared/README.md

 ###
 ## To start

-In the folder /test, you can find two .m files, SignalAnalysis is the toolbox for performing the analysis, and Display.m is the live editor file in which you can see the results step by step.
-Furthermore, the other four .txt files are the NIE and blank signals we mentioned in the paper.

-In the first section are created to import the data and create new classes which is given by the first name string in the folder and is imported into the class.
+Inside the "/test" directory, there are two files in the .m format.
+The first one, "SignalAnalysis," is a toolbox that enables you to conduct the analysis, while the second .m file, "Display.m," is a live editor file that allows you to observe the results as they are generated.
+Additionally, there are four .txt files containing the NIE and blank signals discussed in the paper.
+The initial section of the code is responsible for importing the data and creating new classes based on the folder's name and the data being imported.

 ```matlab
     Sig1 = SignalAnalysis(names_Str(1));